arielchuri/emergentobjects/syllabus.md

 User testing and documentation are a vital step in the creation of complex objects.
 We will explore the process of pitching and defending our work as an aid to the design process.

 We will design and create our products individually, but meet in small groups to critique each other's work.
-Bi-weekly technical lectures will be supported by short learning assignments to be completed in pairs.
+Bi-weekly technical lectures will be supported by short learning assignments.

 ### Learning Outcomes